 Mr. Wolfgang was also a former elected member of the Niagara Falls Board of Education and former Assistant District Attorney of Niagara County.
 He was also Chief Counsel for the Niagara Frontier Transportation Authority Construction Division, supervising the construction of the subway in the City of Buffalo.

-Mr. Wolfgang lived in Williamsville with his widow, the Honorable Penny Wolfgang.
+Mr. Wolfgang lived in Williamsville with his wife, the Honorable Penny Wolfgang.
 They were married more than 50 years.

 Peter Allen Weinmann has been successfully representing corporate, industrial, and high-end residential taxpayers in challenging their tax assessments since 2000.
 He has litigated thousands of cases throughout the 12 counties of Western New York, and has saved property owners millions of dollars.

 He has been recognized by his peers for his professional achievement through publication in both Super Lawyers magazine and Business First's Legal Elite.
 He is a former Chair of the Erie County Bar Association’s Committee on Eminent Domain and Tax Certiorari; a former Vice Chair of the City of Buffalo’s Human Rights Commission (Commission on Citizen's Rights and Community Relations); former Trustee, Network of Religious Communities; and a member of the Judicial Screening Committee of the Erie County Democratic Committee.